-Dr. Juan R. Pimentel is a Professor of Computer Engineering at Kettering University in Flint, Michigan.
-He is an expert in the Internet of Things (IoT), Industrial Internet, systems engineering, safety-critical systems, automated vehicles, and the safety of autonomous vehicles and is a recognized international expert in the areas of industrial communications, real-time and dependable systems, and autonomous vehicle safety.
+Dr. Juan R. Pimentel is an international consultant who recently retired from Kettering University where he was a Professor of Computer Engineering.
+He is an expert in the Internet of Things (IoT), Industrial Internet, systems engineering, safety-critical systems, self-driving vehicles, and the safety of autonomous vehicles and is a recognized international expert in the areas of industrial communications, real-time and dependable systems, and autonomous vehicle safety.
 He has written books on industrial networking, multimedia systems, and safety-critical automotive systems.
 Dr. Pimentel has also performed extensive international consulting and conducted professional training courses in North and South America, Europe, Asia, and the Middle East.
 He is an expert witness on patent infringement cases involving automotive systems, industrial communications, and IoT.

 Dr. Pimentel has performed research at institutions around the world such as the Franuhofer Institute, Germany; INRIA, France; University of Padova, Italy; Universidad Polictecnica de Madrid and Universidad Carlos III de Madrid, Spain; Universidad de los Andes, Colombia; and UTEC, Peru.
 In 2007 he received the “Distinguished Researcher Award” from Kettering University for contributions in the area of industrial communication systems and automotive systems.
 He has written over 86 peer reviewed papers at international conferences and Journals, primarily the IEEE and SAE.